Nolan Gorman Player Props: Cardinals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 3.62 team ERA ranks third among all league pitching staffs.
+- The 8.4 strikeouts per nine innings compiled by the Rangers pitching staff ranks 23rd in the league.

-- Rangers pitchers combine to allow 52 home runs (0.9 per game), the first-fewest in baseball.
+- The Rangers have the fourth-ranked team ERA among all league pitching staffs (3.63).

-- Dunning makes the start for the Rangers, his sixth of the season.
-He is 4-1 with a 2.06 ERA and 32 strikeouts in 48 2/3 innings pitched.
+- The Rangers give up the second-fewest home runs in baseball (55 total, 0.9 per game).

-- The right-hander's last time out came on Wednesday against the Detroit Tigers, when he tossed five innings, surrendering three earned runs while allowing seven hits.
+- Gray makes the start for the Rangers, his 12th of the season.
+He is 6-1 with a 2.51 ERA and 51 strikeouts through 64 2/3 innings pitched.

-- The 28-year-old has an ERA of 2.06, with 6 strikeouts per nine innings, in 13 games this season.
-Opposing hitters have a .219 batting average against him.
+- His last time out was on Saturday against the Seattle Mariners, when the right-hander threw seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.